mrholek/GenesisUI/README.md

-# GenesisUI WebApp UI Kit based on Bootstrap 4
+# GenesisUI Admin Template based on Bootstrap 4

 Spend less time worrying about front-end and more focusing on your product